ahmadfajar/vue-mdbootstrap-docs/src/docs/components/tabs.md

-**Material style** variant can be enabled, by setting `variant` property value of `<bs-tabs>` to `'material'` and use any [color variants](#/reference/colors) for `color` property value to have a proper tabs color.
+**Material style** variant can be enabled, by setting `variant` property value of `<bs-tabs>` to `'material'` and use any [color variants](#/reference/colors) for `color` property value to have an appropriate tabs color.

 :::demo
 ```html